mrcavalcanti/mosaicoo/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-eks.md

     value: [database password]
   ```

-For more information on Grafana High Availability setup, refer to [Set up Grafana for high availability]({{< relref "../../../administration/set-up-for-high-availability.md" >}}).
+For more information on Mosaicoo High Availability setup, refer to [Set up Mosaicoo for high availability]({{< relref "../../../administration/set-up-for-high-availability.md" >}}).

-## Task 3: Configure Grafana Enterprise to validate its license with AWS
+## Task 3: Configure Mosaicoo Enterprise to validate its license with AWS

-In this task, you configure Grafana Enterprise to validate the license with AWS instead of Grafana Labs.
+In this task, you configure Mosaicoo Enterprise to validate the license with AWS instead of Mosaicoo Labs.

 1. In AWS IAM, assign the following permissions to the Node IAM role (if you are using a Node Group), or the Pod Execution role (if you are using a Fargate profile):